opensdmx/rsdmx/README.md

 ## Overview

+**This package has been adapted to include Pacific Data Hub's .Stat (PDH.STAT) instance as a default service provider.**

+**It also has some extra classes to support the SDMX Dot Stat implementation used by PDH.STAT.**

+**This package allows you to setup a "live connection" to PDH.STAT SDMX API, make API calls in an intuitive way and return dataframes for statistical/data analysis.**

+**Jump to [Quickstart](https://github.com/opensdmx/rsdmx#quickstart) to connect to PDH.STAT**

+Read PDH.STAT's [docs](https://sdd-dotstat-api-gateway.portal.azure-api.net/docs/services/pdh-stat-api/operations/get-data-flow-key-provider?&groupBy=tag) or visit it [here](https://stats.pacificdata.org/data-explorer/#/).

 ``rsdmx`` is a package to parse/read SDMX data and metadata in R. It provides:
 * a set of classes and methods to read data and metadata documents exchanged through the Statistical Data and Metadata Exchange (SDMX) framework.
 The package currently focuses on the SDMX XML standard format (SDMX-ML).
 * an interface to SDMX web-services for a list of well-known data providers, such as EUROSTAT, OECD, and others [Learn more](https://github.com/opensdmx/rsdmx/wiki#package_overview).

 ### Citation